 - Current and previous addresses

-- Details of your current assets – car, motorbike, boat, collectibles etc
+- Details of your current assets – anything from a car, motorbike, or boat to other properties and the like

 - Current records of your salary